ClickerMonkey/typed-query-builder/WALKTHROUGH.md

 ## Terms

 - `source`: Something that can supply rows.
-A table, a subquery, a common table expression, a constant array of rows, or a insert/update/delete that returns values from affected rows.
+A table, a subquery, a common table expression, a constant array of rows, a function that returns table data, or a insert/update/delete that returns values from affected rows.
 - `exprs`: A factory of expressions like field, param, cases, func, cast, not, exists, and, or, between, aggregate, op, is, in, etc.
 - `fns`: A factory of functions that can be called with constants or expressions.
 - `selects`: A collection of named expressions that have been selected to be returned.